grattan/R_at_Grattan/docs/Packages_at_Grattan.md

 # Packages commonly used at Grattan

 Some packages we use at Grattan - like the `tidyverse` collection of packages - are very popular among R users.
 Some - like the `grattantheme` package - are specific to Grattan Institute.
 Others - like the `readabs` package - are made by Grattan people, useful at Grattan, but also used outside of the Institute.
+To install a core set of packages we use at Grattan, [click here and run the code chunk](#install-grattan-packages).

 ## The tidyverse! {#tidyverse}